akajuvonen/simple-neuralnet-python/README.md

 First of all, make sure you are using virtualenv, you will do yourself a big favor.
 You can create a new environment with `virtualenv env-name`, and activate it by running `source env-name/bin/activate`.
 After this, follow the instructions below.
 You can deactivate with command `deactivate` and return to the system python environment.

 There is a makefile to make dependency installation easier.
 Just run `make init` inside of your python virtual environment and it will pull the necessary and tested dependencies using pip.
+The required packages are listed in `requirements.txt`.

 ## Usage